sparrowcode/DiffableKit/Readme.md

 #### For Table:

 - `SPDiffableTableRow` it native item for table cell.
 Support all basic styles and action for tap event.
+- `SPDiffableTableRowSubtitle` it native item for table cell with subtitle.
+Support all as before.
 - `SPDiffableTableRowStepper` item for table cell with stepper.
 Has maximum value and minimum, also incuded action with passed value.
 - `SPDiffableTableRowSwitch` item for table with switch, included default state and action for change event.
 - `SPDiffableTableRowButton` item for table in style as button.
 Support table styles and action for tap.

+- `SPDiffableTableViewCell` basic table cell with detail text right side.
+- `SPDiffableSubtitleTableViewCell` basic table cell with two lines of texts.

 #### For Collection: